Wilton Integrated Servicing Program

 The Wilton area is expected to see significant population growth, requiring substantial water and wastewater infrastructure to support up to 15,000 homes by 2047.

-• upgrading the Bingara Gorge Water Resource Recovery Facility (WRRF)
+• Upgrade of the existing Wilton Water Resource Recovery Facility

-• installing approximately 87 kilometres of pipelines for wastewater, drinking water and recycled water.
+• Approximately 26 km of wastewater, drinking water and recycled water pipelines

 Benefits